crownstone/website/business/08-wireless-alarms.md

 {% include snippets/two-cols-text-img-begin%}

-**Wireless alarms for health care organisations**
+# Wireless alarms for mental care

-To know the exact location of an emergency in a multi-storey building cannot be done using technologies such as GPS.
-Using **indoor localization** Crownstones determine where someone is within a building.
-This can be done as specific as **room level**.
+Personnel in the mental care sector requires a method to send an alarm when a consult with a patient does not go as planned.
+Wireless buttons can be used in combination with a smartphone to send such an alarm.
+GPS on the phone is then used to send coordinates to the people rescuing.

-For health care organizations we provide the **infrastructure**, the Crownstone modules.
-These modules are **BLE beacons** that send and receive signals.
-When an alarm button is activated, the nearest Crownstone receives the signal and determines an exact location.
+This works at the patient's home and outside.
+However, a mental care organization is a multi-storey building where GPS is not sufficient.
+The exact location can in this case be pinpointed by using Crownstone's **indoor localization** feature.

-For this solution we work together with our partner **[SAFE](https://www.safe-app.nl/indoor-lokalisatie/)** who also provides the alarm buttons and the complete functionality through the SAFE-app.
+Personnel can carry the same emergency button, and in this case the Crownstone network picks up the alarm (rather than the smartphone) and sends it through.
+We work together with our partner [SAFE](https://www.safe-app.nl/indoor-lokalisatie/) to make the alarm system seamless in its use by any mental care professional.

 {% include snippets/two-cols-text-img-end img='/images/wireless-alarms/healthcare_2.jpg' img-alt='health care SAFE' %}